veracity/veracity-documentation/sections/identity/authentication/web-native.md

 ## To sign out the user

-An authenticated user usually has an active session with your application that contains access and refresh tokens to allow for querying Veracity IDP and other APIs.
+An authenticated user usually has an active session with your application containing access and refresh tokens to querying Veracity IDP and other APIs.
 Given that those tokens usually cannot be revoked, ensure that:
 * The tokens stay within your trusted application core.
 * The user is correctly signed out.

 To sign out the user:
 1. Clear all local session data for your application.
 In ExpressJS with Passport, you can call `request.logout()` or use an equivalent method within your preferred library.
 This deletes any access and refresh tokens that you got for the user.
 2. To centrally sign out the user, redirect them to `https://www.veracity.com/auth/logout`.
-This clears any reamining session data.
+This clears any  remaining session data.

 Note that Veracity does not provide any mechanism for routing the user back to your application after being redirected to the Single-Sign-Out endpoint.
-This is by design in order to prompt them to close their browser to complete the sign-out process.
+This is by design to prompt them to close their browser to complete the sign-out process.